maartenjd/documentation/admin_manual/installation/harden_server.rst

 man-in-the-middle attacks.
-Thus administrators are encouraged to set the HTTP Strict Transport Security header, which instructs browsers to not allow any connection to the Nextcloud instance using HTTP, and it attempts to prevent site visitors from bypassing invalid certificate warnings.
+Thus administrators are encouraged to set the HTTP Strict Transport Security header, which instructs browsers to not allow any connection to the Nextcloud instance using HTTP, and it attempts to prevent site visitors from bypassing warnings about invalid certificates.

 This can be achieved by setting the following settings within the Apache VirtualHost file::